Adult Classes

 DIRECTIONS TO CENTER: By Train: Take #2 or #5 to West Farms Square/East Tremont.
 Walk one block east to Bronx Street.
 By Bus: Take #'s B9, 21, 36, 40, 42, or Q44 to East Tremont and Boston Road.
 By Car: Take Bruckner Expressway to Sheridan Expressway, and exit at East Tremont Ave.
 Turn left at the traffic light one block down onto East Tremont.
 Turn left after one block onto Bronx St. (Cross Bronx Expressway) towards Rosedale Ave, then exit.
 Turn left onto Rosedale Ave, then take a left onto Tremont Ave.
 Drive four blocks to West Farms Square.

-This program is made possible with support from the NYC Department of Cultural Affairs in partnership with the City Council, including Council Members Eric Dinowitz, Althea Stevens, Kristy Marmorato and the Bronx Delegation.
-Additional support is from Bronx Borough President Vanessa Gibson, the NYS Council on the Arts with support from Governor Kathy Hochul and the NYS Legislature.
-Foundation support is from Con Edison: The Power of Giving, The New Yankee Stadium Community Benefits Fund, The Lincoln Fund, New York Life Foundation in partnership with the Afterschool Alliance and private donors.
+BRAC’s arts programs are made possible with support from the NYC Department of Cultural Affairs in partnership with the City Council, including Council Members Oswald Feliz, Althea Stevens, Eric Dinowitz, and the Bronx Delegation.
+Additional support is from Bronx Borough President Vanessa Gibson, the NYC Civic Engagement Commission "People's Money", the NYS Council on the Arts with support from Governor Kathy Hochul and the NYS Legislature.
+Foundation support is from Con Edison: The Power of Giving, The Lincoln Fund, and the New York Life Foundation in partnership with the Afterschool Alliance … individual donors like YOU!